 Game cameras for those who do not know, are motion activated cameras mounted on trees or other surfaces where you want to monitor wildlife.
+They’re generally used by hunters but are also great for wildlife enthusiasts!

 Where To Put Them?